Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 # Organizing the Gala
 Tallis will explain that with food already covered, they'll need to sort out the guest list, hire some entertainment, and decide on a date and time.
 He will also hand Simon and Shael 2 GP each to rent themselves something nice to wear.
 After the Player finishes their part in organizing the gala, give them a few days of downtime (depending on when they chose the gala to be).

+Tallis will say that it'd be a good idea to open up a barrel of wine for the evening, bit curiously, there are no wine glasses in the manor.
+He'll take care of buying them and hiring someone to bring the barrel upstairs.

 ## Finalizing the Guest List
 Tallis will write down a lot of names the PC won't recognize, but he will ask if they want to invite anyone special.
 The following are reactions for certain NPCs the Player might want to invite.
 If the player invites an NPC that doesn't appear here, feel free to improvise a response from Tallis and add them to the list.